Skip to main content

 Prerequisites

-• The bid is promoted to a confirmed reservation that is visible in your portfolio.
+• The bid is promoted to a confirmed reservation that is visible in My GPUs.

 • Checkout and payment for the reservation are complete.